Online Multi-modal Root Cause Identification in Microservice Systems: Methodology

 \section{Methodology}

 In this section, we first present the problem statement and then introduce \method, an online causal structural learning method designed to identify root causes using multi-modal data.
-We propose three modules to tackle the challenges outlined in the introduction: long-term temporal causal structure learning, multi-factor attention mechanism, and contrastive multi-modal learning.
-Subsequently, we identify potential root causes through the network propagation-based root cause identification module and establish stopping criteria.
-The overview of the proposed \method\ is provided in Figure~\ref{fig:ocean_architecture}.
+We propose three modules to tackle the challenges outlined in the introduction: long-term temporal causal relationship learning, contrastive multi-modal learning and network propagation-based root cause identification module.
+The overview of \method\ is provided in Figure~\ref{fig:ocean_architecture}.